Chinese Market Situation

 Nanjing decided in August 2017 to make licenses mandatory for operators starting in 2018 (see here).

 In January 2018 Shenzhen forbid bike share provider Didi Chuxing to put their Bluegogo branded bikes on the street because the bikes and users’ deposits are not up to standard (see here).
+Overall, Shenzhen has very strict regulations for bike share providers and a recent assessment showed that the operational management of bike share providers is often very poor (see here).

 To really tackle the problem of overcapacities many cities including Shanghai, Beijing and Guangzhou even banned the addition of further shared bikes (see here).